 St. Anselm’s invites parishioners to share the blessings of their bounty through regular contributions, as well as special calls for gifts to support the causes we care about.

-To make giving easy during the COVID 19 health crisis, a Venmo account has been set up.
-Download the Venmo application onto your smart phone and then write Saint Anselm’s in the “to” line.
+To make giving easy, a Venmo account has been set up.
+Download the Venmo application onto your smart phone and send to @St-Anselms.
 It is as easy as that!

 Or you can send in a check to the congregation at 682 Michael Lane, Lafayette CA 94549.

 Each year a sizable portion of St. Anselm’s operating budget is set aside for charity.
 The agencies to be funded and the amount each is to receive is decided by a vote of the entire parish.
 The largest awards are made to the highest-rated charities.
 Since 2000, we have given ten percent of our budget to 18 to 20 agencies working mostly in Contra Costa County.